1. Home

 The Red Devils are expected to have little trouble dispatching Egypt, Iran and New Zealand before tackling the knockout stages.

-Yet Belgium stuttered last year, and at the 2022 World Cup finished third in their group behind table-topping Morocco and runner-up Croatia.
-Although that was no mean feat as Croatia and Morocco both reached the Qatar 2022 semi-finals.
+Yet Belgium stuttered last year and, at the 2022 World Cup, finished third in their group behind table-topping Morocco and runner-up Croatia.
+Although that was no mean feat, as Croatia and Morocco both reached the Qatar 2022 semi-finals.

 Egypt, beaten in their AFCON 2025 semi-final by eventual champions Senegal, have yet to win a FIFA World Cup from three appearances.